awsdocs/iam-user-guide/doc_source/introduction.md

 **AWS SDKs**
 AWS provides SDKs \(software development kits\) that consist of libraries and sample code for various programming languages and platforms \(Java, Python, Ruby, \.NET, iOS, Android, etc\.\)\.
 The SDKs provide a convenient way to create programmatic access to IAM and AWS\.
 For example, the SDKs take care of tasks such as cryptographically signing requests, managing errors, and retrying requests automatically\.
 For information about the AWS SDKs, including how to download and install them, see the [Tools for Amazon Web Services](https://aws.amazon.com/tools/) page\.

-**IAM HTTPS API**
+**IAM Query API**
-You can access IAM and AWS programmatically by using the IAM HTTPS API, which lets you issue HTTPS requests directly to the service\.
-When you use the HTTPS API, you must include code to digitally sign requests using your credentials\.
+You can access IAM and AWS programmatically by using the IAM Query API, which lets you issue HTTPS requests directly to the service\.
+When you use the Query API, you must include code to digitally sign requests using your credentials\.
 For more information, see [Calling the IAM API using HTTP query requests](programming.md) and the [IAM API Reference](https://docs.aws.amazon.com/IAM/latest/APIReference/)\.